Beyond Ensembles: Simulating All-Atom Protein Dynamics in a Learned Latent Space: Introduction

-Despite the promise of latent-space simulation, the choice of propagator—the engine that advances the state—entails a trade-off between physical faithfulness, long-horizon stability, and expressive capacity.
+Despite the promise of latent-space simulation, the choice of propagator (the engine that advances the state) entails a trade-off between physical faithfulness, long-horizon stability, and expressive capacity.
 We adopt LD-FPG \citep{sengar2025generative} as a fixed encoder–decoder and compare, in the same latent, three propagators: (i) score-guided Langevin dynamics, (ii) a Koopman linear operator, and (iii) an autoregressive neural network (NN).
-Our analysis reveals a clear trade-off: the MLP is most stable, the score-guided model is most physically detailed for local motions, and the Koopman operator is a simple but overly rigid baseline.
+Our analysis reveals a clear trade-off: Autoregressive NN is most stable, the score-guided model is most physically detailed for local motions, and the Koopman operator is a simple but overly rigid baseline.

+GLDP is designed as a system-specific surrogate for MD, akin to LSS, GeoTDM, ITO \citep{sidky2020molecular, han2024geometric, schreiner2023implicit}.
+The objective is to learn the specific transition operator of a target system to enable accelerated sampling of its equilibrium and kinetics.
+While cross-protein generalization (as pursued by foundation models) is a valuable complementary goal, this work focuses on maximizing thermodynamic fidelity and long-horizon stability for specific, complex targets.

-\paragraph{Contributions:}(1) A controlled study that holds the LD-FPG encoder–decoder fixed while swapping the latent propagator, isolating where gains arise.(2) Three propagators within one latent: score-guided Langevin, a Koopman operator, and an autoregressive NN.(3) Benchmarks on alanine dipeptide, 7JFL, and \AoneAR{}.(4) First learned, all-atom rollout (to our knowledge) that recovers a GPCR activation surface (\AtwoAR{}).
+\paragraph{Contributions:} (1) A controlled study that holds the LD-FPG encoder–decoder fixed while swapping the latent propagator, isolating where gains arise.
+(2) Three propagators within one latent: score-guided Langevin, a Koopman operator, and an autoregressive NN.
+(3) Benchmarks on alanine dipeptide, 7JFL, HIV-1 Protease (1R6W), and \AoneAR{}.
+(4) First learned, all-atom rollout (to our knowledge) that recovers a GPCR activation surface (\AtwoAR{}).